anagelberg/MovieJar-server/README.md

 # MovieJar-server

-This API is deployed here: https://movie-jar-server-93ba0cba5a01.herokuapp.com/ This is the backend for the the MovieJar app.
-The frontend is here: https://github.com/anagelberg/MovieJar
+This API is deployed here: https://movie-jar-server-93ba0cba5a01.herokuapp.com/

+This is the backend for the the MovieJar app.

+The frontend repo is here: https://github.com/anagelberg/MovieJar

-# Install Instructions
+## Install Instructions
 If you would like to run this app locally to store your data:

 1) This app requires a TMDB API Key.
 Register here.